jackmalzone/se_project_beringia/README.md

 ## About

 Beringia Marine is a modern web application showcasing marine technology and underwater exploration services.
-The platform features an interactive 3D model of a shipwreck (captured by hydrus), comprehensive service information, and a seamless contact system for potential clients.
+The platform features an interactive 3D model of a shipwreck (captured by hydrus), comprehensive service information, a featured artist section, and a seamless contact system for potential clients.

 ## Features